dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

 Suppose you realized it was not enough added bias when it finalized.
 Then, you have to restart your simulation during some steps more.
-For doing so, you have to configure the atoms object in the last state of previous simulation and to fix the value of steps in the plumed calculator.
+For doing so, you have to configure the atoms object in the last state of previous simulation and to fix the value of steps (isteps) in the plumed calculator.
 Taking the last code as an example, this means you would have to change the definition of the object atoms as follows::

     from ase.io import read

     last_configuration = read('MTD.traj')
     atoms.set_positions(last_configuration.get_positions())
     atoms.set_momenta(last_configuration.get_momenta())

-This allows to
 and the definition of the calculator becomes in::

     atoms.calc = Plumed( ... , restart=True)